Barathj121/OneAPI-AI-ML-Models/README.md

       Then you will be good to go

-# ii)malaria deetction using cnn with cell images
+# ii)malaria detection using cnn with cell images
             -This took the general approach of preprocessing data , segregating into training and test and creating classes of training and test data
             -And then building cnn layers and adding more layers and compiling and flattening which is the genral approach.
             -ANd then passed a random image of cell to predict whetehr it has malaria or not